sakshamchhawan18/MOVIE-RECOMMENDATION-using-TF-IDF/README.md

-# MOVIE-RECOMMENDATION-using-TF-IDF
-Here's a more visually engaging version of the explanation, suitable for a GitHub README, using emojis and formatting:

----

 # 🎥 Movie Recommendation System (2024) using TF-IDF

 Welcome to the **Movie Recommendation System** project!
 This repository demonstrates how to build a basic movie recommendation engine using **TF-IDF** and **cosine similarity**.
 Let's dive into the step-by-step process! 🚀